 For the past two decades, the English Multimedia Writing Skills Center served the general student population at Morehouse by providing services that foster the most important professional skill for productivity in our global society: the ability to communicate clearly and effectively through writing.
 Founded in 1990 as the Writing Skills Lab, the Center's name was expanded to the English Multimedia Writing Skills Lab in 2007 to reflect the innovation of academic computing and digital technology for teaching and learning composition.
 It is now known as the English Multimedia Writing Skills Center.

 The Writing Center helps Morehouse students, regardless of classification or major, improve their writing skills through in-house workshops and individual tutoring.
-Schedule an appointment to meet with our dedicated tutors trained in composition, grammar, and digital media.
+Schedule an appointment to meet with our dedicated writing consultants trained in composition, grammar, and digital media.

-For assistance with writing assignments, register an account, and schedule a 30-minute appointment with a writing tutor.
+For assistance with writing assignments, register an account, and schedule a 30-minute appointment with a writing consultant.

 - National Day on Writing (October 20)

 - Monthly Twitter Contests

 - Pamela Heath, Lab Manager and Supervisor

 - Keith Freeman, Senior Writing Consultant